 With another three movies currently in production stages (She Came to Me and Untouchable alongside 2018's Aquaman), 2017 is definitively Nicole Kidman's moment.
 And after years of millions of us marvelling at her exceptional talent, forgetting and then re-discovering it, her greatness has been firmly set in stone.

-So, bring on the Kidmanaissance and let's accompany it with a generous seal clap of approval, because let's face it, this phenomenal woman certainly deserves it.
+So, with an Emmy now firmly in the bag, let's continue bringing in the Kidmanaissance and let's accompany it with a generous seal clap of approval.
+Let's face it, this phenomenal woman certainly deserves it.

 Do you think 2017 is Nicole Kidman's year?